Nervosys/Botnix/botnix/doc/manual/configuration/customizing-packages.section.md

 ```

 The effect of this definition is essentially equivalent to modifying the
-`emacs` attribute in the Nixpkgs source tree.
-Any package in Nixpkgs
+`emacs` attribute in the Botpkgs source tree.
+Any package in Botpkgs
 that depends on `emacs` will be passed your customised instance.
 (However, the value `pkgs.emacs` in `nixpkgs.config.packageOverrides`
 refers to the original rather than overridden instance, to prevent an